 Planning for a big purchase and value for money

-This lesson contains content from a lesson previously titled Money skills lesson two: Value for money.
+This lesson contains content from a lesson previously titled Money skills lesson two: Value for money, you can find out about the updates here.

 The Planning for a big purchase and value for money lesson focuses on what value for money means and how to apply this thinking.
 Students will calculate and understand the potential cost implications of borrowing to purchase a big item.